Riya6422/Breast-Cancer-Analysis-ML/README.md

 - Seaborn
 - Scikit-learn

-## 📄 Research Paper
-Included IEEE-format research paper in the repository.

 ## 🚀 Conclusion
 This project demonstrates how data science can be used in healthcare to analyze and predict survival outcomes.